Reviewed by Lisa Blohm, PhD, MSN, RN

 Natural Support for Edema

 Edema is the medical term for swelling.
-This happens when your small blood vessels become leak fluid into nearby tissues.
+This happens when your small blood vessels leak fluid into nearby tissues.
 Medications, infections, pregnancy, and many other medical problems can cause edema.

 Not surprisingly, there are some vitamin deficiencies that can also play a role in edema.
 Vitamin B6, zinc, Vitamin C, and magnesium deficiencies can sometimes lead to or contribute to the development of edema.
 Supplementation and a diet change (especially a low-sodium diet with little/no processed foods) can typically greatly help or completely resolve the issue, depending upon the root cause.